Command Injection via Job Options

 What's the difference between this and the "unquoted" job option feature?

-The unquoted job option feature is intentionally designed to allow command injection and is clearly documented with security warnings.
-The vulnerability affects the "quoted" job option type, which is expected to provide protection against injection attacks.
+The unquoted job option feature is intentionally designed to allow shell expansion and is clearly documented with security warnings.
+This vulnerability affected the default behavior where option values should be treated as literal data, not as shell commands.

 Warning